 Email messages from any source have the potential to be filtered by their recipients.
-Almost anyone who receives email is using some sort of spam filter.
+Almost anyone who receives emails is using some spam filter.

 Spam filtering is a complex topic.
-Many mail services use a variety of technologies to detect and filter spam, and data from a number of sources to inform their filtering.
-Because of this, Mixmax, just like any other service, cannot guarantee that your messages will not be filtered.
-But there are steps you can take to maximize the chance that your messages are received and opened by the people who you want to read them.
+Many mail services use various technologies to detect and filter spam and data from several sources to inform their filtering.
+Because of this, Mixmax, like any other service, cannot guarantee that your messages will not be filtered.
+But there are steps you can take to maximize the chance that your messages are received and opened by your recipients.

 Settings for custom domains

-If you use Google Workspace and have your own email domain, you should make sure that common email security settings are configured for your domain, as well make sure you are able to get information about your domain’s email reputation.
-These are settings that are partially or completely external to Mixmax and are outlined in the sections below.
-You should make sure these are in place before you start sending Mixmax messages or sequences.
+If you use Google Workspace and have your custom email domain, you should ensure that standard email security settings are configured for your domain.
+You should also ensure you can get information about your domain’s email reputation.
+These are partially or entirely external settings to Mixmax, outlined in the sections below.
+It would be best to ensure these are in place before sending Mixmax messages or sequences.

 SPF, DKIM, and DMARC

 SPF, DKIM, and DMARC are tools for authenticating email messages.
 They ensure that email messages are sent from an authorized server and have a digital signature that validates the sending server.
-Having these setup ensures your recipients that your domain is actually sending these messages, and will make anything you send significantly less likely to be filtered as spam.
+Having these in place ensures your recipients that your domain is sending these messages and will make anything you send significantly less likely to be filtered as spam.

 Custom Domains in Mixmax

 Mixmax allows you to use your custom domain for Mixmax open, link tracking, and Calendar links.
 Using a custom domain for tracking ensures that you send links that look like they come from you directly.
 It improves your deliverability in two ways: